 Safety Hazards in Closed Areas

-We ask that all visitors be respectful of the closures due to safety hazards in the burn areas and the fragile landscape that needs a chance to heal.
+We ask that all visitors be respectful of the closures due to safety hazards in the burn areas and construction equipment at work sites.

 The risk of flash flooding with associated debris flows and mud flows is increased by soils previously saturated by snow or smaller rain events.
 The combination of conditions that can trigger a debris flow can make them unpredictable.
 Saturated soils are more common in the spring, and afternoon thunderstorms are common during the monsoon season (approximately June 1 through Sept.
 30).

-- Lefthand Creek between Geer Canyon Drive and US36 and downstream to Longmont
+- Left Hand Creek between Geer Canyon Drive and US36

 |Task||Details||Approx Start Date||Approx End Date|